On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

-Similar to Olewicki et al.~\cite{olewicki2022towards}, we found that the RFS approach for brown build detection requires an optimal training dataset size of 30 weeks for all studied projects.
+\textbf{The LL updates use about 3.3-13.7 times less data during updates than the RFS approach.} Similar to Olewicki et al.~\cite{olewicki2022towards}, we found that the RFS approach for brown build detection requires an optimal training dataset size of 30 weeks for all studied projects.
 To put this in context, we express this in terms of the median $GS$ (in terms of number of commits) of data groups used by LL in Table~\ref{datasets_size} (row ``RFS XGB (med)").
-The LL initialization step (which is equivalent to an RFS) uses a training set of $ITW$ time groups (see Table~\ref{hyper_val}), with each group containing $GS$ data points.
+The LL initialization step (which is equivalent to RFS) uses a training set of $ITW$ time groups (see Table~\ref{hyper_val}), with each group containing $GS$ data points.
 We consider the resulting $\sim 10$-$15~GS$ data points as a lower bound for the dataset size in an RFS MLP setup.
-Later model updates use a training set composed of both new data points that happened since the last update and a replay buffer, amounting to $GS + \frac{RBSSize}{100}\times RBWin \times GS$ data points.
+Later model updates use a training set composed of both new data points since the last update and a replay buffer, amounting to $GS + \frac{RBSSize}{100}\times RBWin \times GS$ data points.

-When comparing in Table~\ref{datasets_size} the training set sizes of the LL updates to RFS XGB for brown build detection (no XGB information was available for JIT), the dataset of LL updates is 3.3-13.7x smaller (\eg $24.6/1.8$=$13.7$ for Brown\_1).
+When comparing in Table~\ref{datasets_size} the training set sizes of the LL updates to RFS XGB for brown build detection , the dataset of LL updates is 3.3-13.7x smaller (\eg $24.6/1.8$=$13.7$ for Brown\_1).
 Then, when comparing LL updates with LL initialization (row ``LL Speed up''), this time on all 8 projects, we find that the dataset of LL updates is 5-8.3x smaller than the LL initialization.
-For JIT, the former dataset is 3.6-9.6x smaller.

-Figure~\ref{fig:coef_rel} shows that the relative effort coefficient $coef_{rel}$ for all the setups is between 2 and 40, demonstrating the overall lower computational effort of the LL setup.
+\textbf{Figure~\ref{fig:coef_rel} shows that the relative effort coefficient $coef_{rel}$ for all the setups is between 2-40}, demonstrating the overall lower computational effort of the LL setup.
 With alternative state-of-the-art approaches, such as online bagging~\cite{cabral2019class}, the computation effort would be multiplied by the number of models in the bag.
-There is thus a trade-off between the performance improving with bag size while increasing the computational effort.
+There is thus a trade-off to be made between improving the performance with bagging, while increasing the computational retraining effort.

-\textbf{The actual retraining time speedup matches the theoretical one for 2/4 Risk datasets, and is at least 3.6-fold for others.}